sbslee/fuc/docs/cli.rst

-       maf-sumplt   Create a summary plot with a MAF file. maf-vcf2maf  Convert a VCF file to a MAF file. ngs-fq2bam   Convert FASTQ files to sorted BAM files with SGE. tbl-merge    Merge two table files.
+       maf-sumplt   Create a summary plot with a MAF file. maf-vcf2maf  Convert a VCF file to a MAF file. ngs-fq2bam   Convert FASTQ files to sorted BAM files with SGE. ngs-recbam   Mark duplicate reads and recalibrate BAM files with SGE. tbl-merge    Merge two table files.
        tbl-sum      Summarize a table file.
        vcf-filter   Filter a VCF file.